 Therefore, the most effective way to communicate during an emergency or crisis is via mobile technology, which goes wherever your employees go.

 Smarp’s mobile-first approach to crisis communication is one of the primary reasons why companies across the world use Smarp as their main employee communication channel.

 11. Make sure your messages are accurate and consistent

 During crisis, companies are under a microscope of public and media.
 When communicating with employees, it is important to deliver the right information even if that sometimes means answering with “I don’t know”.

-Giving wrong information to the employees can cause the spread of misinformation which can significantly hurt employees’ trust that they have in their employers.
+Giving wrong information to the employees can cause the spread of misinformation which can significantly hurt employees’ trust and have an negative impact on employee motivation and engagement.

 Messages delivered to employees have to be consistent no matter which communication channel you use and whether you are communicating with internal or external stakeholders.